OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 ![](octopus-nginx-substitute-variables.png)

 Scroll to the NGINX Web Server section, remove the default binding and add a new binding with the port you want.
-I've bound mine to a variable
+I've bound mine to a variable:

 ![](octopus-nginx-add-binding.png)

-Click on **ADD LOCATION**.
+Click on **ADD LOCATION**;

 - Location: /
 - Reverse Proxy: Check this box
-- Url: Enter the url and port for Node, I bound my to a variable
+- Url: Enter the URL and port for Node, I bound my to a variable:

 ![](octopus-nginx-add-location.png)

 And that's it!
-Our process is complete, we are now ready to deploy.
+Our process is complete, we're now ready to deploy.

-Once the deployment is complete, we can click on the link displayed (last part of the Post-deployment script) and see our application in action!
+Once the deployment is complete, we can click on the link displayed (last part of the Post-deployment script) and see our application in action:

 ![](nodejs-bestbags.png)

 ## Conclusion
 In this post I demonstrated how to deploy a Node.js application with a MongoDB backend using Octopus Deploy.

 Happy deployments!